chendaniely/2016-01-22-ndssl/README.md

 Git will help you version control so you you really do end up with 1 final doc: http://www.phdcomics.com/comics/archive.php?comicid=1531

+## Git commands

+The command to look at everything in the Git graph

+`git log --oneline --graph --all --decorate`

+I messed something up, let me just reset everything to the last commit

+`git reset --hard`

 ## Challenge Questions
 ### Collaboration with forks
 Pair up, into person A and person B